Robinysh/asc18-cntk/README.md

-# This branch is broken and in development, so it is unlikely to be runnable.
+# This is an experimental branch that adds query attention to decoder.

 # Instructions for getting started with bidaf